TWUOnline/facilitator-guides/docs/mcom221.md

   - Remind students to not be too hard on themselves.
 They may be just beginning and it takes a long time to master the art and craft of public speaking.

-#### Celebration Speech Presentations

-  - **For the Unit 10 celebration session – make it a party\!
-Ask students to bring food, non-alcoholic drinks, invite family and friends.**

-  - **Invitations to family and friends should be relative to the venue (try to book an auditorium)**

-  - If there is time and you feel comfortable doing so, feel free to give an encouraging comment about each student.

   - The Facilitator will need to print the awards for Best Short Film, Best Montage, Most Improved Film, etc. on a thick paper stock (good quality).
 See **template** provided.
 This should be signed by the Facilitator, and use a handwriting font for the instructor’s signature (e.g. Ned Vankevich, Ph.D)